bmripper/bmripper.github.io/README.md

 ## Table of Contents

 - What to do when there is limited data?
 [Data Analytics Project](https://bmripper.github.io/aba_project.html)
 - What group most likely belong?
-[Data Visualization Project]
+[Data Prediction Project](https://bmripper.github.io/classy_project.html)
 - What are the underlying document topics?
 - What is the optimal solution?
 [Artificial Intelligence Project](https://bmripper.github.io/ai_project.html)
 - Optional: How to run analyses on map and census data?
 [Geographic Information Systems Project](https://bmripper.github.io/gis_project.html)